MaximilianKr/eval_pipeline/README.md

 ## Evaluation materials

-- **ToDo**: add datasets, preprocessing, documentation, sources

->Evaluation datasets can be found in the [`datasets`](datasets) folder.
+Evaluation datasets can be found in the [`data`](data) folder.
->Please refer to the README in that folder for more details on how the stimuli were assembled and formatted.
+Please refer to the [README.md](data/README.md) in that folder for more details on how the stimuli were assembled and formatted.

 ## Running experiments